asciinema/agg/README.md

 © 2022 Marcin Kulik.

-All code is licensed under the Apache License, Version 2.0.
-See LICENSE file for details.
+All code is licensed under the GPL, v3 or later.
+See [LICENSE](./LICENSE) file for details.